-Hydrophobic Interaction Chromatography (HIC) HPLC is good for analyzing protein or antibody/protein bioconjugate based on their hydrophobicity.
-The theory behind hydrophobic interaction chromatography is similar to reverse-phase chromatography; however, the degree of substitution of HIC adsorbents is diluted compared to reverse-phase chromatography.
+Hydrophobic Interaction Chromatography (HIC) HPLC is good for analyzing proteins or antibody/protein bioconjugates based on their hydrophobicity.
+The theory behind HIC is similar to reverse-phase chromatography; however, the degree of substitution of HIC adsorbents is diluted compared to reverse-phase chromatography.
 Thus, the compound can be eluted in a more polar and less denaturing environment.

-A standard pdf file of the HPLC profile will be supplied.
+After submitting samples to CellMosaic for analysis, a standard pdf file of the HPLC profiles will be supplied.

 Per sample charge.